lassesofus/MLOPS-Exam-Project/reports/README.md

 >
 > Answer:

-Yes, we did implement rules for code quality and format using PEP8 and Flake8.
-These tools helped us to ensure that our code was consistent and easy to read, which is especially important in larger projects where multiple people are working on the same codebase.
-By following a consistent code style, it is easier for others to understand and contribute to our code, and it also makes it easier for us to maintain and update our code in the future.
-Additionally, using tools like PEP8 and Flake8 can help to catch potential errors or bugs before they become a problem.
+Yes, we used pre-commit hooks for checking file size, sorting import statements and checking if the code is pep8 compliant throughout points of the project.
+We also used Github actions (workflow files) to do the exact same at each push/pull request as well as run a bunch of unit tests.
+In the end of the project we also introduced branch protection rules to ensure that all tests had to pass before merging to the main branch.
+These tools first of all helped us to ensure that our code was consistent and easy to read.
+This is especially important in larger projects where multiple people are working on the same codebase.
+By following a consistent code style, it is easier for others to understand and contribute to our code - thus making it easier for us to maintain and update our code in the future.
+The unit tests helped to ensure that the main branch was kept bug free (prototyping was kept in separate git branches).

 ## Version control